apache/apisix/docs/en/latest/profile.md

 ---
-title: Configuration file switching based on environment variables
+title: Configuration based on environments
+keywords:
+  - Apache APISIX
+  - API Gateway
+  - Configuration
+  - Environment
+description: This document describes how you can change APISIX configuration based on environments.
 ---

 <!--